kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 ## About

 This is the full code for a Node.js Minecraft server scanner Discord bot I made.
-This bot itself doesn't do the scanning, it just pings servers in the existing database, which is actively expanded by a seperate scanning program.
-(The code for the server scanner can be found here: https://github.com/kgurchiek/New-Minecraft-Server-IP-Scanner)
+This bot itself doesn't do the scanning, it just displays the scanned servers from my database, which is actively expanded by a seperate scanning program.
+You can access this yourself at https://api.cornbread2100.com/scannedServers.

 If you find any bugs, please report them in the [official discord](https://discord.gg/TSWcF2m67m).